 "This results in a further increase in soil carbon.
 For every one per cent we increase soil carbon, we gain up to 30 per cent increase in production, a 10-30 tonne improvement in soil water holding capacity and many more benefits."

-The Fleurieu Beef group and other dairy farmers have been involved in region wide approach to increasing dung beetle numbers on the Fleurieu with Greg Dalton from Creation Care.
+The Fleurieu Beef group and other dairy farmers have been involved in a region wide approach to increasing dung beetle numbers on the Fleurieu with Greg Dalton from Creation Care.
 In addition they have been involved in various biochar feeding trials.

 "This is an exciting project as dung beetles will provide a regional benefit if spread," Ms Rebbeck said.